sualeh/make-a-date/Slides/make-a-date/make-a-date.md

 ![iso_8601.png](https://imgs.xkcd.com/comics/iso_8601.png)

+## Advantages of Using ISO 8601

+- **Consistency**: Ensures uniform date and time representation
+- **Interoperability**: Facilitates data exchange between systems
+- **Sorting and Comparison**: Simplifies ordering and comparing dates and times
+- **Timezone Handling**: Supports global applications with timezone info
+- **Readability**: Easy for both machines and humans to parse

+## Examples of ISO 8601 Local Date and Time
+- Local date: `YYYYMMDD` or `YYYY-MM-DD`
+  "20240906" or "2024-09-06" for September 6, 2024
+- Local Time: `HHMMSS` or `HH:MM:SS`
+  "153045" or "15:30:45"
+- Local Date and Time: `YYYY-MM-DDTHH:MM:SS`
+  "2024-09-06T15:30:45"

+## Examples of ISO 8601 Date and Time
+- UTC time: `YYYY-MM-DDTHH:MM:SSZ`
+  "2024-09-06T15:30:45Z" for UTC
+- With Timezone Offset: `YYYY-MM-DDTHH:MM:SS±HH:MM`
+  "2024-09-06T15:30:45+02:00" for 2 hours ahead of UTC

 ## Common Sources of Error
 - Converting a local date and time into date and time (with timezone offset)
-- Storing date and time (with timezone offset) into local date and time
+- Storing date and time (with timezone offset) into local date and time fields
-- Using SQL `TIMESTAMP` to store events (without timezone information)
 - Not handling daylight savings time boundaries - 23 or 25 hours in a day
+- Incorrect or incomplete parsing of date and time strings

 ## Slides and Code